RagnarokResearchLab/ragnarokresearchlab.github.io/docs/game-mechanics/04-creature-ai.md

 ![Screenshot of the skillset table for ANGELING](04-monster-skillset-example.png)

-Accordingly, its skill usage pattern for Heal can be summed up in a few sentences:
+Accordingly, its skill usage pattern for Summon Slave can be summed up in a few sentences:

 > Angeling has a 100% chance to summon new followers, when it's attacking or idle and the number of existing minions is three or less.
 This cast takes 2 seconds, is not interruptible, and can only be used once per minute.
 It will emote `/heh` afterwards.